© Fouli Elia

 An elegant innovation

-The story of a symbol
+The crocodile - The story of a symbol

 During a trip to Boston with the 1923 Davis Cup team, René Lacoste notices a crocodile suitcase.
 “If you win, I’ll buy it for you,” jokes his coach Alan Muhr before a match.
 This anecdote, captured by a nearby journalist from the Boston Evening Transcript, is behind his nickname, “The Alligator”, and quickly becomes the brand emblem.